vinceskahan/v5wiki/Meteo--Services.md

 If  you are planning a trip, a tour, a sailing trip or other activities - detailed weather-forecasts will influence your planning.

 Do you want to be sure of your plans so that your equipment and your choice are suitable to the weather?
-WEATHER365 provides weather forecasts and all relevant weather-data at a glance – sun, clouds, rain, snow, wind speed, wave forecasts, ozonlevels, pollenlevels and much more.
+Meteo-Services provides weather forecasts and all relevant weather-data at a glance – sun, clouds, rain, snow, wind speed, wave forecasts and much more.

 We have more then 100 stations working with our new receiver based on a raspberry pi receiving DAVIS Station signals directly.